-MI is any decrease in the medical severity of any one of the impairment(s) that was present at
+MI is any decrease in the medical severity of the impairment(s) that was present at

 will document the conclusion in the rationale.
 For a rationale example, see DI 28090.300G, DI 28090.300M, or DI 28090.300P.
-Consider any additional impairment(s) at a later step
+The adjudicator will consider any additional or new impairment(s) at a later step

 every step in the CDR evaluation process.
 For more information on this flexible approach,